 - Oversaw the biennial revision and amendment of the CCJ’s Rules of Court for the Original and Appellate Jurisdictions.

-- Pioneered approaches to judicial and administrative functions that promote a paperless environment within the Court and which reduce the financial and environmental costs associated with sustained paper dependence.
+- Pioneered approaches to judicial and administrative functions that promote a paperless environment within the Court (making use of software similar to FilecenterDMS.com) which reduces the financial and environmental costs associated with sustained paper dependence.

 - Led the development of the first Strategic Plan for the Court for the period 2003 – 2017 and initiated the process for the development of the 2018 – 2023 Plan, placing emphasis on stakeholder engagement and sensitisation activities.